tgross/devopsdaysmsp2018/content/_index.md

 *[The Guardian, 31 Mar 2018](https://www.theguardian.com/technology/2018/mar/31/tesla-car-crash-autopilot-mountain-view)*

 {{% note %}}
-Tesla's autopilot has been implicated in the deaths of several drivers at this point
+Tesla's autopilot has been implicated in the deaths of several drivers at this point.
+We (and Tesla stockholders, apparently) are constantly reassured that these are the result of improper handling and not rushing these systems into the real world before they're ready.
 {{% /note %}}

 ---